nerab/twitterscrobble/README.txt

 This script is probably run best from CRON:

 $> crontab -l
-# m h  dom mon dow   command
  * * * * * /home/nerab/projects/twitterscrobble/bin/twitterscrobble --loglevel warn --logfile /home/nerab/.twitterscrobble/twitterscrobble.log

+This line will run twitterscrobble every minute.

 The entry to the user's crontab can be made with